 Don’t have an air fryer to call your own?
 That’s okay!
 You can still get your fix with our Baked Potato Skins.

 To make potato skins for this recipe, you need to bake whole potatoes and scoop out the flesh.
-To get more bang for your buck, you can make Air Fryer Baked Potatoes and save the skins for this recipe and use the flesh for Creamy Potato Soup.
+To get more bang for your buck and kill two birds with one stone, make Air Fryer Baked Potatoes and save the skins for this recipe and use the flesh for Creamy Potato Soup.

 How to Make Air Fryer Potato Skins